Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 7. When the red pigment enters the plasma, it leads to oxygen starvation, called hypoxia, and the body is poisoned by waste products.

-About the CP formula and its norm
+About the CPU formula and its norm

-CP is a quantity indicating the amount of hemoglobin in one blood cell, an erythrocyte.
+CP is a value indicating the amount of hemoglobin in one blood cell, an erythrocyte.
 It is calculated through a general blood test.
 The equation is made based on the number of red blood cells.

 • 0.75-0.96 - from birth to three years;

-• 0.8-1.0 - from the age of four.
+• 0.8-1.0 - from four years old.

 Reasons for the increase

-• malignant tumors whose cells need oxygen;
+• malignant tumors whose cells require oxygen;

 • heart defects;